iTwin/itwinjs-core/docs/changehistory/NextVersion.md

   if (compatibility.usingIntegratedGraphics)
     alert("Integrated graphics are in use.
 If a discrete GPU is available, consider switching your device or browser to use it.");
 ```
+### ECExpressions for property overrides

+It is now possible to set property specification [`isDisplayed`](../presentation/Content/PropertySpecification.md#attribute-isdisplayed) attribute value using ECExpressions.

 ## ColorDef validation